amicuchu/NintendoClientsWiki/PIA-Protocol.md

 ## Messages
 This part of the packet may be [encrypted](#encryption).
 A packet may contain more than one message  (the number of messages is determined from the size of packet).

-All messages are padded with 0's such that their size is a multiple of 4 bytes.
+All messages are padded such that their size is a multiple of 4 bytes.

 *Wii U and Switch (up to 5.3):*